Let’s Talk 800-627-3917

 2. Improve Data Analysis

 As schools continue to upgrade their facility systems, the collection and use of data become even more important.
-Tagging valuable fixed and moveable assets with asset tags for facilities management and metal equipment tags allows schools to automate asset identification and data capture for streamlined and accurate maintenance documentation.
+Tagging valuable equipment and moveable assets with asset tags for facilities management and metal equipment tags allows schools to automate asset identification and data capture for streamlined and accurate maintenance documentation.
 Many modern devices are also available with Internet-of-Things (IoT) connectivity and can provide real-time updates of equipment status.
 Facility managers and maintenance personnel should familiarize themselves with these tools and capabilities to determine how they can be used to optimize the facility’s asset management process.

 Most facility management software programs also have advanced analytical capabilities that can improve decision-making.
 An efficient school facility should balance the use of predictive, descriptive, diagnostic, and prescriptive analytics to improve maintenance planning.
 Data-based decisions can improve the reliability of school budgets and make it easier to plan for site expansions and construction.